-Hadley Industries Holdings Limited is the UK's largest independent manufacturer of cold rolled metal profiles.
+Hadley is the UK's largest independent manufacturer of cold rolled metal profiles.
 We are the parent company of the Hadley Group with its Head Office based in the United Kingdom.
-The Group operates globally and has over 550 employees based in five countries with a global annual turnover of £150 million.
+The Group operates globally and has over 700 employees based in four countries with a global annual turnover of £180 million.

-We operate a Whistleblowing Policy which is aimed primarily at employees, but is also available to others working in our supply chains in order to encourage the reporting of any suspected wrongdoing.
-As part of our initiative to identify and mitigate risk, various existing policies and practices have been reviewed and have either been updated accordingly or are in the process of being updated.
-We are intending to implement an Anti-slavery Policy, which reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+As part of our commitment to combatting modern slavery and human trafficking, we operate the following policies and procedures, which reflect our commitment to acting ethically and with integrity in all our business relationships, and to implementing and enforcing effective systems and controls to ensure modern slavery and human trafficking is not taking place anywhere in our operations:

 As part of our initiatives to identify and mitigate risk, we regularly review existing policies and practices as part of our ongoing compliance obligations in producing this statement.

 As part of our efforts to monitor and reduce the risk of modern slavery and human trafficking in our business and supply chains, we have adopted the following due diligence procedures: